viamrobotics/docs/docs/manage/CLI.md

 {{% /tab %}}
 {{< /tabs >}}

-To update the Viam CLI tool, reinstall using the steps above.
+To later update the Viam CLI tool, you can use the steps above to reinstall the latest version.

 ## Authenticate